Using a firewall is as much about making intelligent policy decisions as it is about learning the syntax. Firewalls like

 conntrack module to allow

 Blocking all incoming ICMP traffic is still recommended by some security experts, however many people now encourage intelligent ICMP acceptance policies.
-The links here and here have more information.
+These two Stackexchange threads have more information.

-For some services and traffic patterns, you may want to allow access provided that the client is not abusing that access.
+For some services and traffic patterns, you may want to allow access only as long as the client is not abusing that access.
 Two ways of constraining resource usage are connection limiting and rate limiting.

 Connection limiting can be implemented using extensions like

 connlimit to check how many active connections a client has open.
 This can be used to restrict the number of connections allowed at one time.
-If you decide to impose connection limiting, you will have some decisions to make in regards to how it is applied.
-The general breakdown of decisions is:
+If you decide to impose connection limits, you will have some decisions to make:

-Connections can be limited on a host-by-host basis, or a limit can be set for a network segment by supplying a network prefix.
+Connections can be limited on a host-by-host basis, or a limit can be set for a network segment by supplying a network prefix (such as an IP address range for an entire organization).
 You can also set a global maximum number of connections for a service or the entire machine.
 Keep in mind that it is possible to mix and match these to create more complex policies to control your connection numbers.

 recent.
 The choice of the extension you use will depend largely on the way that you want to limit traffic.

 iptables will hash to evaluate a match.
-For instance, it can look at the source address, source port, destination address, destination port, or an arbitrary combination of those four values to hash each entry.
-It can limit by packets or bytes received.
-Basically, this provides flexible per-client or per-service rate limiting.
+For instance, it can look at the source address, source port, destination address, destination port, or a combination of those four values to evaluate each entry.
+It can limit by packets or by bytes received.
+This provides flexible per-client or per-service rate limiting.

-iptables firewall policy is rooted in extending the built-in chains.
-For simple firewalls, this often takes the form of changing the default policy for the chains and adding rules.
+nftables firewall policy is essentially rooted in extending the built-in chains.
+For a start, this usually means changing the default policy for the existing chains and adding rules.
 For more complex firewalls, it is often a good idea to extend the management framework by creating additional chains.

-User-created chains are inherently tied to their calling chain.
+User-created chains are called secondarily, and inherently tied to their “calling chain,” that they originate from.
 User-created chains have no default policy, so if a packet falls through a user-created chain, it will return to the calling chain and continue evaluation.
-With that in mind, user-created chains are mainly useful for organizational purposes, to make rule match conditions more DRY, and to improve readability by splitting match conditions.
+With that in mind, user-created chains are mainly useful for organizational purposes, to make rule matching conditions more maintainable, and to improve readability by splitting match conditions.

-If you find yourself repeating certain match criteria for a significant number of rules, it might be worthwhile to instead create a jump rule with the shared match criteria to a new chain.
-Inside the new chain, you can add that set of rules with the shared match criteria removed.
+If you find yourself repeating certain match criteria for a significant number of rules, it might be worthwhile to create a jump rule with the shared match criteria to a new chain.
+Inside the new chain, you can add that set of rules with the redundant matching criteria omitted.

-The decision as to whether to lump all of your rules into one of the built-in chains or whether to create and utilize additional chains will largely depend on how complex and easy to manage your rule set is.
+The decision as to whether to lump all of your rules into one of the built-in chains or whether to create and utilize additional chains will depend on how complex your rule set is.

-By now, you should have a fairly good idea about some of the decisions you'll have to make when designing firewall policies for your servers.
-Usually the time investment involved with firewalls leans heavily towards the initial setup, leaving management fairly simple.
-While it may take some time, thought, and experimentation to come up with a policy that best serves your needs, doing so will give you more control over the security of your server.
+You should now have a better understanding of the decisions you’ll have to make when designing firewall policies for your servers.
+Usually the time investment involved with firewalls skews heavily towards the initial setup.
+While it may take some time and experimentation to come up with a policy that best serves your needs, doing so will give you more control over the security of your server.